 The Cost and calculation may be later modified by a recalculation of effective life, later improvements, forgiveness of commercial debts, application of rollover relief, GST and currency adjustments.

-Note also that where motor vehicles are concerned, luxury cars have an upper depreciation limit.
+Note also that where motor vehicles are concerned, luxury cars have an upper depreciable cost limit.